 We have also assessed the appropriateness of the disclosures on the fair values of land and buildings and investment properties in the financial statements.

 Impairment of trade receivables

-Refer to Note 2.4.1 - Changes in accounting policies and disclosures, Note 4.2.4 - Significant Accounting Judgements, Estimates and Assumptions and Note 10 - Trade Receivables.
+Refer to Note 3.10 - Impairment of financial assets, Note 4.2.4 - Significant Accounting Judgements, Estimates and Assumptions and Note 11- Trade Receivables.

 The risk